src-d/blog/content/documentation/setting-your-own.md

  **http://\<username>.github.io/\<repository>**.

 Since now every time you make a push to your repository with new content, the HTML will be generated and uploaded to the `gh-pages` thanks to `CircleCI`

+> The Markdown files on content as well as the `config.yaml` are examples, feel free to change any you want.